 SDN Children’s Services is a not for profit company limited by guarantee.
-Our Board provides strategic leadership and stewardship to ensure we meet our mission and operate according to our values.
+The Board provides strategic leadership and stewardship to ensure we meet our mission and operate according to our values.

-SDN Child and Family Services Pty Ltd is a wholly-owned subsidiary company, which is endorsed by the Australian Tax Office as a Public Benevolent Institution.
+SDN Child and Family Services Pty Ltd is a wholly-owned subsidiary company, which is which is registered as a Public Benevolent Institution (PBI) with the ACNC and has Deductible Gift Recipient (DGR) status.
 It is responsible for managing government program contracts and programs funded by donations.
-The SDN Child and Family Services Board reports to the SDN Children’s Services Board.
+The SDN Children’s Services Board receives regular reports from the SDN Child and Family Services Board.

-All Board members work for SDN in a voluntary capacity, and we thank them for their dedication and commitment.
+All Board members work for SDN and CFS in a voluntary capacity, and we thank them for their dedication and commitment.

 SDN's Boards of Directors

 LLB Hons (Aberdeen), Fellow of the Institute of Chartered Accountants of England and Wales, Member of the Chartered Accountants of Australia and New Zealand, Graduate of Australian Institute of Company Directors

 Helen joined the SDN Board in July 2019, and has over 25 years of experience in providing assurance and advisory services to clients in Australia, Papua New Guinea and the UK.
 She has worked with several large not for profit organisations and has previous experience as a Director on two national NFP boards.